Stewart Butterfield

-Daniel Stewart Butterfield (born Dharma Jeremy Butterfield; March 21, 1973) is a Canadian billionaire businessman, best known for co-founding the photo-sharing website Flickr and the team-messaging application Slack.
+Daniel Stewart Butterfield (born Dharma Jeremy Butterfield on March 21, 1973) is a Canadian billionaire businessman, best known for co-founding the photo-sharing website Flickr and the team-messaging application Slack.

 Early life and education

-In 1973, Butterfield was born in Lund, British Columbia, to Norma and David Butterfield.
+In 1973, Butterfield was born in Lund, British Columbia.
 For the first five years of his life he grew up in a log cabin without running water or electricity.
 His family lived on a commune in remote Canada after his father fled the US to avoid being drafted for the Vietnam War.
 His family moved to Victoria when Butterfield was five years old.
 As a child, Butterfield taught himself how to code, and changed his name to Stewart when he was 12.

-Butterfield was educated at St. Michaels University School in Victoria, British Columbia and made money in university designing websites.
-He received a B.A. degree in philosophy from the University of Victoria in 1996 and went on to earn a Master of Philosophy from Clare College, Cambridge in 1998.
+Butterfield was educated at St. Michaels University School in Victoria, British Columbia, and made money in university designing websites.
+He received a B.A. degree in philosophy from the University of Victoria in 1996 and went on to earn a Master of Philosophy from Clare College, Cambridge, in 1998.
 His thesis was on scientific thinkers of the 19th century.